 Plan, young people, to marry into your own race.
 This counsel is good, and I hope our branch presidents are listening and paying attention.
 The counsel is good.

 Of course, more cannonically the Book of Mormon comes up:

-and their scales of darkness shall begin to fall from their eyes; and many generations shall not pass away among them, save they shall be a pure and a delightsome people.
+…their scales of darkness shall begin to fall from their eyes; and many generations shall not pass away among them, save they shall be a white and a delightsome people.

 Related: mormonthink has a fairly comprehensive list of racist comments made by LDS leadeship through time and throughout eternity.

 I have a hard time pinpointing why the reaction gets under my skin as much as it does.
-By my reading the LDS church (by implication God) has an active history of being racist.
+By my reading the LDS church, and by implication God has an active history of being racist.
 My favorite CES-program certified responses have been:

 - Remember Peter?
 He couldn’t teach gentiles!
 Racism okay!

 - it’s racist (now)